Category Archives: Cary Grant

 North by Northwest is a 1959 Alfred Hitchcock film, released during the heyday of its famous director (1950s and 1960s).

-It is considered one of his most commercially successful films and is the mainstream fare that contains all the elements of a great Hitchcock film- adventure, intrigue, romance, and suspense.
+It is considered one of his most commercially successful films.
+It is mainstream fare that contains all the elements of a great Hitchcock film: adventure, intrigue, romance, and suspense.

-Unlike some of his other films, his characters are straightforward and not psychologically wounded as are some of his others, and this is not a slight, but merely makes the film “for the masses”.
+Unlike in some of his other films, his characters are straightforward and not psychologically wounded, as in some of his others.
+This is not a slight but merely makes the film “for the masses.”

-Charismatic Cary Grant plays successful advertising executive Roger Thornhill.
+Charismatic Cary Grant plays the role of successful advertising executive Roger Thornhill.
 He works in bustling New York City, has a secretary, and is well respected in his circle.

-While enjoying drinks at the club on the evening before a planned trip to the theater, he becomes a victim of mistaken identity- thought to be George Kaplan-and accosted by henchmen to a lavish mansion on Glen Cove Long Island.
+While enjoying drinks at the club the evening before a planned trip to the theater, he becomes a victim of mistaken identity—thought to be George Kaplan- and is accosted by henchmen to a lavish Glen Cove, Long Island mansion.

 After a botched attempt on his life, he is arrested and ultimately must race across the United States on the lam to find the real George Kaplan.

-The wonderful locales go from New York City to Long Island to Indiana, to Chicago, to Mount Rushmore.
+The incredible locales range from New York City to Long Island, Indiana, Chicago, and Mount Rushmore.

 The film is exciting from start to finish, never letting up, and features a common theme of Hitchcock’s- an “everyman” falsely accused of a crime attempts to prove his innocence.

-Slightly different from some Hitchcock films in that there is not as much psychological analysis of the characters, but rather a good, old-fashioned adventure story with many twists and turns along the way.
+It differs from some Hitchcock films in that there is not as much psychological analysis of the characters but rather a good, old-fashioned adventure story with many twists and turns.

-The set style and design look just perfect.
-The lush Long Island estate set is flawless with a grand staircase and a well-constructed library used- not to mention the exterior shot of the enormous house.
+The set style and design look perfect.
+The lush Long Island estate set is flawless, with a grand staircase and a well-constructed library—not to mention the exterior shot of the enormous house.

 The house in Mount Rushmore is sleek, quite trendy, and reeks of high sophistication.
-Propped on an incline and containing its airplane runway, it is quite grand.
+It is pretty grand and propped on an incline, containing an airplane runway.

 The chemistry between Grant and Eva Marie Saint is apparent and oozes from the screen from the moment they bump into each other on a train traveling from New York to Chicago.
 As they dine in the dining car a flirtatious scene-the landscape whizzes by in the background, the comforting train whistle and background noise work well.